SynBioDex/libSBOLc/README.txt

 8) Go to the libSBOLc/BUILD folder.
-    If you used Visual Studio as the compiler, you will find a project file (.sln) -- open it and build all If you used GCC, you will find a makefile. cd into this folder and run "make"
+    If you used Visual Studio as the compiler, you will find a project file (.sln) -- open it and build all If you used GCC, you will find a makefile. cd into this folder and run "make" If you used MinGW, cd into this folder from the MinGW shell and run "mingw32-make.exe"

 =====================
    HOW TO TEST